 Which countries aren’t doing Eurovision 2018?

 Every year fans are hopeful that these countries will make a return, but sadly the broadcasters have chosen not to participate at Eurovision 2018.

-- Andorra: RTVA has confirmed that Andorra will not be returning to Eurovision, due to financial reasons.
+- Andorra: RTVA has confirmed that Andorra will not return to Eurovision, due to financial reasons.

 - Bosnia and Herzegovina: While the country’s television licence collection issues have been resolved, broadcaster BHRT has told fan media that finances are still an issue and it is “not realistic” for Bosnia and Herzegovina to return in 2018.

 - Luxembourg: Despite an active local fan community, broadcaster RTL has confirmed that Luxembourg will not return to Eurovision due to the usual reasons of budget and size.

 - Turkey: The annual glimmer of hope for a Turkish return came and went.
 Broadcaster TRT confirmed that Turkey will not make a comeback in Lisbon, due to financial reasons and the broadcaster’s continued dissatisfaction with the voting system.